UUDigitalHumanitieslab/theaterdramaturgiebank/docs/README.rst

 =====================
 About section on home page
 --------------------------
-You can edit the about page from the menu by navigating to *Pages* and then clicking the page titled *About (home)*.
+You can edit this section from the menu by navigating to *Pages* and then clicking the page titled *About (home)*.

 About page in menu
 ------------------